MicrosoftDocs/data-integration/data-integration/gateway/plan-scale-maintain.md

 ### Know all your gateway recovery keys

 Ensure that all gateway recovery keys are **known and kept in a safe place**.
 Without a recovery key, gateways can't be recovered or downgraded.
-This is by design.
+This limitation is by design.
 If you lose your recovery keys, the only option is to create new gateways and recreate the data sources.
 Also, you can't add new gateways to the cluster without the recovery key, which would limit future scalability.

 Store your recovery keys in a secure place just as you would store administrative credentials, such as a password safe, which can be accessed only by authorized administrators.